-On Monday, July 13, Gov. Andrew Cuomo announced that BOCES and school districts in New York can follow plans to reopen for in-person schooling in September if COVID-19 infection rates stay at 5% or lower in a given region.
+On Monday, July 13, 2020, Gov. Andrew Cuomo announced that school districts in New York can follow plans to reopen for in-person schooling in September.

 While districts have been instructed to prioritize efforts to return all students to in-person instruction, the Capital Region BOCES (CRB) is also planning for hybrid (a combination of in-class and remote learning) for our CTE programs as well as preparing for remote learning based on specific program requirements that need to accommodate various exemptions that may be provided by students.

 The plan outlined here is for the reopening of schools in Capital Region BOCES for the 2020-21 school year, following the building closure related to the COVID-19 pandemic.
 This plan includes procedures that will be followed in the following schools: